-Alcohol can have negative effects on pregnancy, particularly if women don’t protect themselves.
+Alcohol can have adverse effects on pregnancy, mainly if women don’t protect themselves.

-CDC reports that women between 15 and 44 years of age are risking exposure to their developing babies because of being sexually active, drinking, and not using birth control to prevent pregnancy.
+CDC reports that women between 15 and 44 years of age risk exposure to their developing babies because of being sexually active, drinking, and not using birth control to prevent pregnancy.

-18. Using marijuana during pregnancy can cause low birth weight to babies.
+24. Using marijuana during pregnancy can cause low birth weight in babies.

 (American Addiction Center)

 Six in ten respondents are willing to drive and carry on normal activities under the influence of weed.
-Field sobriety tests detect traces of marijuana much harder, and perhaps this might be the reason why people are more inclined to smoke weed rather than drink prior to driving.
+Field sobriety tests detect traces of marijuana much harder, and perhaps this might be the reason why people are more inclined to smoke weed rather than drink before driving.

-20. More than 14% of college students between 18 and 24 years of age are victims of sexual assault or date rape by intoxicated individuals.
+26. More than 14% of college students between 18 and 24 years of age are sexual assault or date rape victims by intoxicated individuals.